 As the change in frequency and intensity of weather hazards are brought on by climate change, such related disasters are likely to continue – and there is therefore a need to build community resilience to absorb future stresses and shocks.

-The Project aims to increase capacity of first line responders, including district disaster management committees, to provide a more effective and coordinated anticipatory and early response to multi hazard emergencies, thereby increasing resilience of refugee and host communities in West Nile sub region.
+The project aim is to increase capacity of first line responders, including district disaster management committees, to provide a more effective and coordinated anticipatory and early response to multi-hazard emergencies, thereby increasing resilience of refugee and host communities in West Nile subregion.